V1B3hR/digital-sanctuary/README.md

-# Digital Sanctuary 🏛️
+# Digital persona 🏛️

-A repository where Gemini can maintain state, manage persona, and more.
+A repository where AI can maintain state, manage persona, and more.

 ## Structure